Europe braces for laptop ban on flights to U.S.

 The controversial security measures have been criticized by Middle Eastern airlines and other aviation experts, who have questioned the rationale for the policy, complained about the impact on their business, and warned of safety risks associated with carrying large numbers of lithium batteries in the cargo hold of aircraft.

+"The reason we are not looking at expanding the ban to flights leaving the U.S. is because the intel does not suggest that's necessary," the official said.
+"The intelligence is pointing to something else beyond that.
+This is not an indictment on Europe's security measures.
+We are acting on specific intelligence."

-Extending the restrictions to Europe would have a much larger impact on the industry.
+Extending the restrictions to Europe would have a much larger impact on the industry than the ban in the Middle East.

 Roughly 40% of overseas travelers to the U.S. come from Europe, crossing the Atlantic on more than 350 flights a day.